Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 • Place the shaped pretzels on the baking sheet and lightly brush with the baking soda wash.
 Note – If using pretzel salt or flaky sea salt for your topping, add after you brush the pretzels with the soda wash.

 • Bake for 8 to 10 minutes, or until the tops are light golden brown.
-The pretzels are soft baked.
+The pretzels are soft-baked.
 Bake for 1 to 2 minutes longer if you prefer a not-so-soft pretzel.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES